r-lubimov-corp-mail-ru/typesafe-routes/README.md

 ## Usage

-- Typifies work with routes, gives the necessary type for the route
+- Typifies gives necessary type for a route
-- You can quickly rename this or that section if you use `withAddParts`
+- You can quickly rename any section with `withAddParts`
-- Allows you not to forget the named parameters, will work out the TS error when creating
+- Allows you not to forget named parameters, will work out the TS error when creating
-- Allows you to specify the query parameters that should be used on the page
+- Allows you to specify query parameters that should be used on a page

 ```tsx
 import { route, param } from '@pulse/typesafe-router';